asmotor/asmotor/README.md

 A script (```install.ps1```) is included that will install the compiled binaries into the %USERPROFILE%\\bin directory.
 This path should be added to your $PATH for easier use.
 This script will also accept the destination root (for instance ```%USERPROFILE\\bin```).
 The installation directory should be added to your path variable.

 To build from source, cmake must be installed.
-Installing cmake with [Chocolatey](https://chocolatey.org/) using command ```choco install cmake --installargs 'ADD_CMAKE_TO_PATH=System'``` is suggested.
+Installing cmake with [Chocolatey](https://chocolatey.org/) using the command ```choco install cmake --installargs 'ADD_CMAKE_TO_PATH=System'``` is suggested.
 A C compiler that cmake can find must also be installed.
 Visual Studio Community edition is suggested.

 Then, using PowerShell, run the following commands:
 ```